 Rosewood Marimba Band

+The Rosewood Marimba Band was a featured artist at the McCormick Marimba Festival this last January.
 As a direct result of the Distant Drumming series last Spring, the Rosewood Marimba Band has been invited to give two featured performances at the 17th Annual Puerto Rico International Percussion Festival.
 Held in August, this Festival is one of the most prestigious in the Americas.

 The course was highlighted in a article by Kurt Gartner that was recently published in Percussive Notes: Norman Weinberg, Setting the Standard for Online Percussion Course Instruction.
 You can read the article about the course by clicking on the link.

 Norman Weinberg's Faculy Artist Recital was the first "LIVE WEBCAST" from the University of Arizona School of Music.
 This took place on September 21, 2009 from Crowder Hall.
 Since then, The Percussion Studio continues to present live webcasts of many events: ensemble performances, student recitals, and guest artists.
 This year, we'll be presenting nearly every percussion-related event live on the web.
 Check out the "LIVE WEBCAST" menu on the left for up-to-date information.